-So far we’ve not spent much time covering technologies that can help with dementia, but we discovered this moving YouTube video citing many statistics about Alzheimer’s disease, which is the most common form of dementia.
+So far we’ve not spent much time covering technologies that can help with dementia, but we discovered this informative YouTube video explaining what Alzheimer’s disease is, the most common form of dementia.

 For more statistics and information about Alzheimer’s disease and dementia, see the Alzheimer’s Association’s 66 page 2011 Alzheimer’s Disease Fact and Figures.